 “Computers” is such an infectious song!
 Even if you haven’t heard it before, after the first time you listen to it, it’s going to be stuck in your head.

 The first few notes and the way Rowdy Rebel says “Squad” is going to have you bopping your shoulders waiting for Computer’s beat to drop.
-Whether the crowd is young or a little bit on the older side, if they love hip hop, this song will resonant with them.
+Whether the crowd is young or a little bit on the older side, if they love hip hop, this song will resonate with them.

 3. FANETO – CHIEF KEEF